Create Cart Price Rules

 Pricing display issues

-There are some unique scenarios that require each line item to display their discount provided but the values may not match exactly.
-The reason is when a cart price rule discount is applied to multiple products but the values do not evenly divide into two decimal places.
+In some cases, each line item must show the discount applied, but displayed values may not match exactly.
+This happens when a cart price rule applies one discount across multiple products and the split does not divide evenly to two decimal places.

 Cart Price Rule = 10% discount applied to 2 products in the cart